elastisys/compliantkubernetes-apps/helmfile.d/charts/opensearch/configurer/files/dashboards-resources/welcome.md

-# Welcome to Compliant Kubernetes!
+# Welcome to Welkin!

 ## What's new

-Here you can find the most relevant features and changes for the last couple of releases of Compliant Kubernetes
+Here you can find the most relevant features and changes for the last couple of releases of Welkin

 - Updated Grafana dashboards containing deprecated panels. **[v0.41]**
 - Grafana was upgraded to v10.4.7. **[v0.41]**